jmjoy/sexrt/README.md

 #Sexrt

-Sexrt is a sexy HTTP router for golang, the design inspiration is origin to gorilla/mux:
+Sexrt is a sexy HTTP router for golang, inspired by gorilla/mux:

 https://github.com/gorilla/mux